step-/find-n-run/README.md

-As of version 1.10.5 this script is featured in the original [Find'N'Run](http://www.murga-linux.com/puppy/viewtopic.php?t=98330), so you need not worry which one you will be getting.
+As of version 1.10.5 this script is featured in the original [Find'N'Run](http://www.murga-linux.com/puppy/viewtopic.php?t=98330), so you need not worry which one you are getting.

 ## Motivation

-Puppy linux users SFR and L18L created the original Find'N'Run, a wonderful light application starter that displays your `*.desktop` files in a `gtkdialog` window with a progressive typing search field to narrow down the list.
-It is all written in shell, optionally augmented with a ROX-Filer application directory.
+Puppy linux users SFR and L18L created the original Find'N'Run, a wonderful light application starter that displays your `*.desktop` files in a `gtkdialog` window with a progressive typing search field to refine the hit list.
+It is written in shell.

 The version of Find'N'Run in this repo focuses on the main shell script, which I have modified to use GNU `awk` instead of the likes of `grep`, `sed`, `cut`, and `sort`.
 My main intent was to reduce the number of processes that need to run when the search field is exercised.
+After so doing, I added some new features.

+This version does not include the optional ROX-Filer application directory found in SFR's original version.

 ### Naming

-_Find'N'Run_ refers to SFS's original utility;
+_Find'N'Run_ refers to SFS's original application;
 _find-n-run_ refers to this project;
-`findnrun` is the script name, the same name in both projects.
+`findnrun` is the script name, the same name for both projects.

 ## Overview